An introduction to parametrised queries with DbaTools

 $Credential = New-Object -TypeName System.Management.Automation.PSCredential -ArgumentList $User, $Password

-Invoke-DbaQuery -SqlInstance 'YourServerName\YourInstance' -SqlCredential -Query 'SELECT name FROM sys.databases;'
+Invoke-DbaQuery -SqlInstance 'YourServerName\YourInstance' -SqlCredential $Credential -Query 'SELECT name FROM sys.databases;'

 This works for AD accounts as well; just pass an AD accounts name (MyDomain\MyUser) to $User instead.
 This is very useful for when you want to test a service account's permissions.